 Colorado Tourism Leadership Journey

 The Colorado Tourism Leadership Journey was created by the Colorado Tourism Office to create a one-year leadership experience for high-potential middle managers with a demonstrated commitment to a career in the tourism industry and a passion for sharing the Colorado experience.
-This tuition-based program is ideal for participants seeking to advance their ability to serve as effective leaders in a tourism setting.
-For employers, it is a cost-effective means for developing, rewarding and retaining top talent.
-Under the purview of the Colorado Tourism Office and an appointed Leadership Committee, the program aims to strengthen Colorado’s competitive advantage through development of a stronger, more unified, engaged high-performance tourism industry that will be even better equipped to be the leading economic driver in the state.
+Under the purview of the Colorado Tourism Office, the program aims to strengthen Colorado’s competitive advantage through development of a stronger, more unified, engaged high-performance tourism industry that will be even better equipped to be the leading economic driver in the state.
+The Leadership Journey explores a variety of topics in tourism, including as related to recreation and destination management for Colorado’s popular public lands.
 You can check out the Keynotes Podcast episode about the Colorado Tourism Leadership Journey here.